yego.me

 3m read

-Sure enough, Adicus does lose his reason and begs his sailors to get closer to the Sirens, but the ropes tying him to the mast remain firm.
-The sailors follow their original orders, and the ship sails on unharmed.
-Adicus becomes the only mortal ever to have heard the song of the Sirens and lived.
+adicus becom comes the only mortal ever to have heard the song of the sirens and lived.
 This story is enduring because, for all its fancy, it defines a mental maneuver that every good life should at points have recourse to.

-There are situations in which we have to concede that no finely wrought philosophical arguments in favor of wisdom will be effective, and that only the blunt removal of temptation can save us.
-When we are faced with desires from which we’re not strong enough to torque ourselves out of, we have to give others powers of attorney over us.
-We must willingly accept to be treated as children in order for precious parts of our adulthood to be preserved.
+There are situations in which we have to concede that no finely wrought philosophical arguments in favor of wisdom will be effective and that only the blunt removal of Temptation can save us when we are faced with yours which we're not strong enough to torque ourselves out of.
+We have to give others Powers of Attorney over us; we must willingly accept to be treated as children in order for precious parts of our adulthood to be preserved.

 More Articles